airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 ## Sync overview

 The Google Sheets Source is configured to pull data from a single Google Sheets spreadsheet.
 To replicate multiple spreadsheets, you can create multiple instances of the Google Sheets Source in your Airbyte instance.

 ### Output schema

 Each sheet in the selected spreadsheet will be output as a separate stream.
 Each selected column in the sheet is output as a string field.

 Airbyte only supports replicating Grid sheets.
 See the [Google Sheets API docs](https://developers.google.com/sheets/api/reference/rest/v4/spreadsheets/sheets#SheetType) for more info on all available sheet types.

 **Note: Sheet names and column headers must contain only alphanumeric characters or `_`, as specified in the [Airbyte Protocol](../../architecture/airbyte-specification.md)**.
 If your sheet or column header is named e.g: "the data", you'll need to change it to "the_data" for it to be synced by Airbyte.
 This restriction does not apply to non-header cell values: those can contain any unicode characters.
-This limitation is temporary and future versions of Airbyte will support more permissive naming patterns.

 ### Data type mapping